Abortion Law: A Woman’s Right to Choose

 I was keen to support these women in having medical terminations removed from the Criminal Code.
-However, there was a reason there had been no attempt to change the abortion laws in Queensland for over 100 years.
-With religious groups so strongly opposed to change, any politician that pushed pro-choice laws would do so at their own peril.
+However, there was a reason there had been no attempt to change the abortion law in Queensland for 100 years.
+With religious groups so opposed to change, any politician that pushed pro-choice laws would do so at their own peril.

 The 12-year-old girl had been in state care.
 She did not want to proceed with her pregnancy.
 Her parents supported her in her decision to terminate.
 However, authorities forced her to wait weeks, because abortion was in the Criminal Code.
 Obviously, her pregnancy progressed during this time, before she had the termination.
 It was a shocking experience for a young girl to go through.

 The thought of victims of incest and rape not being able to access an abortion was appalling.
 Whether it was because they had no money, lived in remote areas, or were in state care, these women should always have the ‘right to choose’ what to do with their bodies.
 However, the existing law was symptomatic of the conservative history of Queensland politics.